prose/prose/README.md

 **Poole** is a web-interface dedicated for managing dynamic content of Jekyll-based websites.
 Users of Jekyll can create, edit and delete files that live within the _posts directory.
 Poole is a smart way of publishing for hackers AND [humans](http://www.fyears.org/2012/05/jekyll-for-hackers-not-for-humans), solving the issue that Jekyll is has not yet been suitable for non-technical people who maintain content.

-While developers can still enjoy the freedom Jekyll framework provides, editors can easily access, edit and publish content using a visual interface.
+While developers can still enjoy all freedom the Jekyll framework provides, editors can easily access, edit and publish content using a visual interface.
 Here is how it works:

 Login with your Github User
 -----------------